Foreclosures by Community Associations to Collect Delinquent Assessments

 To ensure legal and timely foreclosure, governmental housing finance regulations should preserve lien priority for association assessments to protect the financial stability of both homeowners and associations.
 Mortgage servicing standards specific to housing in a community association must be improved so that a property in foreclosure by the community association is continually maintained by the owner of record or the mortgage holder/servicer, with association assessments being paid in a timely manner as well.

 Unlike mortgage lenders, most community associations are not able to reject purchasers based on credit worthiness.
-They must accept purchasers that may become debtors notwithstanding the ability to pay.
+They must accept owners that may become debtors notwithstanding the ability to pay.
+This, along with other factors, may lead to units and lots being sold to people who either cannot or choose not to pay assessments.
+CAI recognizes that fines for deed restriction violations are not part of an association’s recognized revenue streams and thus should not be factored into determining an association’s annual budget.

 Approved by the Government & Public Affairs Committee, April 14, 2015